RodentDataAnalytics/mwm-ml-gen/README.md

 be pressed.
 In order to remove a label from a segment the same process must be followed but afterwards the button **-** must be pressed.
 Multiple labels can be assigned per segment and these assigned labels are shown on the square box.

-The button **Save Labels** is used to save all the labelled segments and generates the csv file required for the classification process.
+The button **Save Labels** is used to save all the labelled segments and generates the CSV file required for the classification process.

-The button **Load Labels File** asks for a csv file which contains labelled segments, which is the one generated by the button **Save Labels**.
+The button **Load Labels File** asks for a CSV file which contains labelled segments.
+These files are generated by the button **Save Labels**.

-### Features

-A complete list of the available features is shown inside the file *features_list.m*.
-This file can also be updated with user defined features.

-### Labels

-A complete list of the available labels is shown inside the file *tags_list.m*.
-This file can also be updated with user defined labels.

-## Old code results
-In order for the old code results to be generated run TESTING_MODE(1).
-This command will run the whole program using the default settings described on 'Classification 3' of Table 2 of the publication http://www.nature.com/articles/srep14562.
-By running TESTING_MODE(2) or TESTING_MODE(3) the whole program will run using the 'Classification 2' or the 'Classification 1' settings respectively.